Are Sleep Terrors Disturbing Your Child’s Sleep? Tips for Parents

 Parents of sleep-walkers should also:

 In rare cases, when episodes are very frequent, children may need medication, says Dr. Shah.

-Finally, even if your child’s night terror or sleepy attempt to climb out a window scares you half to death, try not to share your distress.
+Finally, even if your child’s sleep terror or sleepy attempt to climb out a window terrifies you, try not to share your distress with your child.

-“Kids don’t remember anything in the morning, so there’s no need for reproach,” says Dr. Shah.
+“Kids don’t remember anything in the morning, so there’s no need for reproach,” says Brubaker.
 “Explain what happened, discuss the triggers, let things run their course, and help them be safe.”